-Secure-CAV brings together a broad range of expertise from academia and industry, including leading cybersecurity professionals Copper Horse, hardware-based security and monitoring company UltraSoC, transportation experts from The Institute for Future Transport and Cities at Coventry University, and machine learning specialists at the University of Southampton.
+Secure-CAV brings together a broad range of expertise from academia and industry, including leading cybersecurity professionals Copper Horse; hardware-based security and monitoring company UltraSoC (now a part of Mentor, A Siemens Business); transportation experts from The Institute for Future Transport and Cities at Coventry University; and machine learning specialists at the University of Southampton.

 Copper Horse specialises in mobile, automotive and IoT security, engineering solutions throughout the product lifecycle from requirements to product security investigations.
 The company has worked on a wide variety of projects including establishing incident handling processes for a regulator, creating anti-fraud solutions and advising the UK Police on mobile phone security for Police Officers.Visit our website

 James brings a variety of skills to the team.
 Previously, he’s worked as a device development engineer, researcher and science and technology journalist.
 More details can be found on his LinkedIn page.